danehans/federated-istio/README.md

 prometheus-9c994b8db-965q9                1/1       Running     0          1m
 ```

-The Federated Istio meshes are now ready to run applications.
+The Istio service meshes are now ready to run micro services.
 You can now proceed to the Bookinfo Deployment
-section or view other installation details by replacing `pods` with the correct Kubernetes resource name
+section or view other installation details by replacing `pods` in the above command with the correct Kubernetes resource
-(i.e. `configmaps`) or the federated equivalent (i.e. federatedconfigmaps).
+name (i.e. `configmaps`) or the federated equivalent (i.e. federatedconfigmaps).

 ## What Next

 - Deploy the sample federated [bookinfo](docs/bookinfo.md) application.
-- Use the [Federated Traffic Management Guide](docs/federated-traffic-management.md) to test Istio bookinfo federated
+- Use the [Federated Traffic Management Guide](docs/federated-traffic-management.md) to test Istio Bookinfo federated
 traffic management capabilities.
 - Use the [Multicluster Service DNS](docs/multicluster-dns.md) to test Federated DNS capabilities.